stefnotch/starboard-mathlive/README.md

 https://github.com/michael-brade/LaTeX.js

+either publish to npm or build a starboard website and publish to github pages

 `Shift`+`Enter` at the last line: focuses the create cell button
 `js`: the search thingy is searching for js and suggests the Javascript cell type